conema/monterail-fulldark/README.md

 ## Another version: [Monterail Dark](https://github.com/conema/monterail-dark)

 ## Thunderbird v68
-Unfortunately this version of Thundebird (v68) broke this and a lot more of themes and unfortunately it is not easy, nor possible, to update and adjust this theme at this moment, because the so called "full themes" are no more supported.
+WARNING: the last version is only compatible with Thunderbird 78.x

 **For this reason the theme is been converted to a legacy extension**, and for now it's working.

 ## What is this?
 This is a full theme for the Thunderbird e-mail client, inspired by [Monterail](https://monterail.com/blog/2016/the-power-of-email-clients-why-did-we-redesign-thunderbird) mockup and by [spymastermatt](https://github.com/spymastermatt/thunderbird-monterail)'s dark theme.
-As opposed to the spymastermatt's version, this theme can be **installed easily and quickly with an addon** and it's **compatible with Thunderbird 60.x and 68**.
+As opposed to the spymastermatt's version, this theme can be **installed easily and quickly with an addon** and it's **compatible with Thunderbird 60.x and 78**.
+The previously versions are compatible also with Thunderbird 68.

 ## Installation
 ### Manual (from source)